Choosing a Virtual Pipe Organ

 Be aware of the need to read the small print relating to the licensing situation, both of the VPO software itself and that relating to any sample set you wish to run on it.
 Some licenses limit very tightly what you are allowed to do.
 This advice applies equally to free products as well as those you have to pay for.
 For instance, you can only play some VPOs, even some free versions, to yourself in your own home - no public performance in churches or elsewhere is permitted, including youtube.
 This applies regardless of the sample set being used.
 Or a VPO with no restrictions of itself will still be subject to the license relating to the sample set you wish to use, and again some of these are only released for private use only.
 I have had people complain to me that they have spent hundreds of pounds on a system only to discover that they cannot demonstrate or otherwise use it in a non-domestic environment (though I'm not sure what they think I can do about it!).
 So do read the small print carefully, especially before parting with your hard-earned cash.

 A related issue with paid-for products is your rights if they do not work, go wrong, or simply if you do not like what you hear.
+Bear in mind that products sold from other countries are not bound by the sales of goods legislation which we enjoy in the UK.
 It is little comfort to have paid a lot of money for a cathedral sample set to find that its sounds are not at all to your taste.
 So again it is necessary to read the small print here as well before parting with your money.